 During Martyn’s time the main concern was the structural condition of the west end of the church.
 The problem seemed to be caused by the existence of an old mine digging at the junction of Trewetha Lane and Back Lane, which was traditionally known as Mine Pit Corner.
 By 1932 the condition of the west end of St Peter’s was so dangerous that it had to be taken down.
 When rebuilt the west end contained the present three windows instead of the original five, doubtless in the interests of stability.

 Few of William Martyn’s successors as vicars stayed long in Port Isaac, an exception being N.A.F.
 Townend appointed priest-in-charge in 1955, who served until his retirement in 1973.
 In anticipation of his appointment the existing vicarage was sold and another house, Sudbrooke House in Trewetha Lane bought instead.
 In 1984 Port Isaac was again re-united with Endellion (and St Kew) in a new united benefice with Hugh Fryer a rector living at Endellion and in 2007 these three parishes joined together with St Minver in a new cluster of North Cornwall churches.
-In 2018 St Peter’s again joined with St Endellion to become the parish of St Endellion with st Peter’s Port Isaac and has reverted to become a chapel once again.
+In 2018 St Peter’s again joined with St Endellion to become the parish of St Endellion with St Peter’s Port Isaac and has reverted to become a chapel once again.

 Vicars and Priests-in-charge of St Peter’s, Port Isaac